 Criteria and Guidelines

-- A 6-day introductory residency at a conference center in the Washington Metropolitan region.
-Experts from the fire and emergency service and the private sector will cover topics such as:
+- During the 3 on-site sessions experts from the fire and emergency service and the private sector will cover topics such as:

 - Leadership in the new era